Friend-Ship cartoon

 Reclaiming the importance of friendship, Youmanity delivered an interactive project with secondary school students from the Falcone Borsellino-Carelli Institute, Italy.

-From the essays, students identifies key expressions and words that not only became their manifesto of friendship, but the dialogue for a digital cartoon (see below).
+From the essays, students identified key expressions and words that not only became their manifesto of friendship, but the dialogue for a digital cartoon (see below).
 One of the students lent their voice to the main cartoon character.
 Others recoded sounds used as special effects (local church bells, birds and traffic sound) that were included in the cartoon.

 Here is the students' Manifesto of Friendship